 2.2.1 Buried (SANS), Underground (NFPA) or Mounded LPG Storage Tanks

 NFPA 58 Code specifies that ASME Containers are to be used as bulk storage containers.
-The SANS codes allow ASME approved container design as well as PD 5500, formally a widely used British Standard BS 5500 in the design fabrication and inspection of (unfired, fusion welded) pressure vessels.
+The SANS codes allow ASME-approved container design and PD 5500, formally a widely used British Standard BS 5500, in the design fabrication and inspection of (unfired, fusion welded) pressure vessels.

-When considering aboveground/mounded tanks both codes give similar distances to property boundaries (between 3m-15m) depending on the container size.
+When considering aboveground/mounded tanks, both codes give similar distances to property boundaries (between 3m and 15m) depending on the container size.

 Figure 2: Comparison between safety distances specified by NFPA58 and SANS 10087-3 for underground/mounded LPG containers.

-As per the previous comparison in Figure 1, the safety distance comparison above also indicates similar requirements and it is recommended to follow both code recommendations for good engineering practice.
+As per the previous comparison in Figure 1, the safety distance comparison above also indicates similar requirements, and it is recommended that you follow both code recommendations for good engineering practice.

-Figure 3: Example of a buried (underground) tank – as shown, the tank has a concrete barrier around it and should have proper ventilation and liquid gas collection, like at the bottom, in accordance with the standards and codes to remove any LPG spillage (for the prevention of fluid accumulation and volatile environment creation).
+Figure 3: Example of a buried (underground) tank – as shown, the tank has a concrete barrier around it and should have proper ventilation and liquid gas collection, like at the bottom, following the standards and codes to remove any LPG spillage (for the prevention of fluid accumulation and volatile environment creation).

-Figure 4: Example of mounded storage tanks – in comparison with above ground installation, the safety distances are minimized.
-This method consists of semi-burying tanks so that a distance from the centre of the tank to a a length above the tank is covered with either soil or concrete.
+Figure 4: Example of mounded storage tanks—Compared with above-ground installation, safety distances are minimized.
+This method consists of semi-burying tanks so that a distance from the centre of the tank to a length above the tank is covered with either soil or concrete.

 2.2.2 Above Ground Storage Tank

-The following section deals with the codes and standards for above ground storage tanks.
-Both codes and standards use safety separation (distances) methods which is related to the volume of the LPG bulk storage container size.
-NFPA is more conservative with larger separation distances for containers larger than 114m3 increasing from 15m and specifying distances up to 122m for containers exceeding 3785m3.
+The following section deals with the codes and standards for above-ground storage tanks.
+Both codes and standards use safety separation (distances) methods related to the LPG bulk storage container size volume.
+NFPA is more conservative, with larger separation distances for containers larger than 114m3 increasing from 15m and specifying distances up to 122m for containers exceeding 3785m3.
 SANS codes limit the safety distances to 30m for containers exceeding 265m3.

-2.2.3 Rules Pertaining to Groups of Containers and other Requirements
+2.2.3 Rules About Groups of Containers and Other Requirements

 The following section deals with LPG bulk storage grouping.
-Both NFPA 58 and SANS 10087 deals with safety separation distances and surrounding structures as dikes and curbs which collect flammable liquids which have a flash point below 200 °F (93.4°C).
-The code also limits the number of containers in a group as depicted in table 6.4.1.2.
-SANS 10087 has similar requirement but includes a firewall if more than 6 vessels are used in the group.
+Both NFPA 58 and SANS 10087 deal with safety separation distances and surrounding structures, such as dikes and curbs, that collect flammable liquids with a flash point below 200 °F (93.4°C).
+The code also limits the number of containers in a group, as depicted in Table 6.4.1.2.
+SANS 10087 has a similar requirement but includes a firewall if more than six vessels are used in the group.

 Figure 7: Comparison between safety distances specified by NFPA58 and SANS 10087-3 for Groups of LPG containers.

-In this comparison there are once again some common rules to apply with, but one standout is that SANS shows more detail on separation distances when you look at other fuels (Oxygen in particular).
-This eases the process up by not jumping to different codes.
+Once again, some common rules apply in this comparison, but one standout is that SANS shows more detail on separation distances when you look at other fuels (Oxygen in particular).
+This eases the process by not jumping to different codes.

 2.2.4 Maximum Number of Containers in a Group and their Separation Distances – NFPA 58 (From Code)

 The table below was taken from page 33 of the NFPA 58 standards.
-Showing the maximum number of above-ground containers in a group which is limited by the type of fire protection provided.
+The maximum number of above-ground containers in a group is limited by the type of fire protection provided.
 Each container has a size of 12,000 galloons (45m3 ) or more:

 Figure 8: Table showing the maximum number of containers in a group and their separation distances.